 CLEAN Leadership Board

-Dr. Anne Gold is the Project Manager for the Climate Literacy and Energy Awareness Network (CLEAN).
+Anne Gold is the Director of CIRES Education and Outreach and the PI for the Climate Literacy and Energy Awareness Network (CLEAN).
 She led the development of the CLEAN peer-review process for educational resources.
-Anne is an Associate Scientist and geoeducation specialist with the Cooperative Institute for Research in Environmental Sciences (CIRES)'s Education and Outreach group.
-She has conducted climate science research for 6 years and taught many college-level classes, including field-camps and advised M.S. students.
+Anne is an Associate Scientist and geo-education specialist with the Cooperative Institute for Research in Environmental Sciences (CIRES)'s Education and Outreach group.
+She has conducted climate science research for 6 years and taught many college-level classes, including field camps, and advised M.S. students.
 She conducts program evaluation and educational research around climate topics.
 Her projects translate research into educational resources.

 Rebecca Anderson has been a member of the CLEAN Network since its inception in 2008.
 Rebecca manages ACE's Education Program including the online climate education resource, Our Climate Future, and the ACE Teacher Network.
 Rebecca holds a BA in Geoscience from Williams College and an MS in Geological Sciences from the University of Colorado at Boulder where her research focused on ice caps on Baffin Island in the Canadian Arctic.
 She has also worked as an interpretive ranger for the National Park Service and as an ice core technician on the West Antarctic Ice Sheet Ice Core Drilling Project.

-Jen Kretser is the Director of Programs & the Youth Climate Initiative for The Wild Center – a science center in the Adirondack Park in northern New York State.
-Jen manages The Wild Center's climate change engagement programs including the Youth Climate Program which was highlighted by the former White House Office of Science and Technology; interpretive programs for visitors; green building education & design; the farmers market and other climate related initiatives/partnerships.
-In December 2015 Jen represented the Wild Center and the Association of Science Technology Centers at the UN COP 21 climate talks in Paris and is working to help seed youth climate summits around the world.
+Jen Kretser is the Director of Programs & the Youth Climate Initiative for The Wild Center – a science center in Adirondack Park in northern New York State.
+Jen manages The Wild Center's climate change engagement programs including the Youth Climate Program which was highlighted by the former White House Office of Science and Technology; interpretive programs for visitors; green building education & design; the farmers market and other climate-related initiatives/partnerships.
+In December 2015 Jen represented the Wild Center and the Association of Science-Technology Centers at the UN COP 21 climate talks in Paris and is working to help seed youth climate summits around the world.
 Jen is an active member of the Climate Reality Project and has been involved in CLEAN for 3 years.
-Jen is graduate from Cornell University in Wildlife Ecology & Antioch University in M.S.
+Jen is a graduate of Cornell University in Wildlife Ecology & Antioch University in M.S.
 Environmental Science & Education.
-She serves on the Adirondack Diversity Initiative, Adirondack Farm to School, & BluSeed Studios board.

-Tamara Ledley is a 2017 Harvard Advanced Leadership Initiative Fellow where she is pursing her interests in making climate change efforts scalable and financially sustainable and to leverage these efforts to address the impacts of climate change.
-She has most recently served as a senior scientist and chair of the Center for STEM Teaching and Learning at TERC and was chair of the CLEAN Network from 2008-2016.
-She holds a PhD in meteorology and has published 15 scientific research papers on climate science and Earth system science and 35 papers on educational efforts on those topics.
+Dr. Tamara Shapiro Ledley is a STEM education consultant and Earth and climate scientist.
+She was a 2017 Harvard Advanced Leadership Initiative Fellow where she explored her interests in making climate change education efforts scalable and financially sustainable and leveraging these efforts to enable all climate change stakeholders to align efforts to address the local impacts of climate change.
+She served as a senior scientist and chair of the Center for STEM Teaching and Learning at TERC and was chair of the CLEAN Network from 2008-2016.
+She holds a Ph.D. in meteorology and has published 30 scientific research papers on climate science and Earth system science and 40 papers on educational efforts on those topics.
 She has led the development of the following Earth system science and climate change educational resources: Earth Exploration Toolbook (EET, http://serc.carleton.edu/eet; EarthLabs (http://serc.carleton.edu/earthlabs; and the CLEAN Collection (http://cleanet.org). more ...